mliew21396/remote-work/week-3/README.md

 12.| [Week 3 Quiz](https://www.classmarker.com/online-test/start/?quiz=an95531a5ad96c18) | < 1
 12.| [BONUS Challenges](BONUS-challenges)** *Optional* | variable

 **These length estimates are calculated from past cohort averages.
-The Well-Grounded Rubyist readings were not attached.
+The *Well-Grounded Rubyist* readings were not attached or required.

 Please note, we put the blog challenges at the end of the week, but you can decide when to work on them.
 They may be helpful to do in the middle of the week or when you're stuck in another challenge.